This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 If your puppy smells the pee or poop on the floor then he will return to this spot to pee again.

-In order to remove all the stain and order we like to use an enzyme-based odor remover.
+In order to remove all the stain and odor we like to use an enzyme-based odor remover.
 Our favorite is the Rocco & Roxie Stain and Odor Remover.

 Remember your puppy’s nose is thousands of times more powerful than yours make.
 If he smells a trace of urine then he’ll feel compelled to potty in that spot again so make sure you find a good stain and odor remover.